twpayne/chezmoi/docs/HOWTO.md

     chezmoi init --apply --verbose https://github.com/username/dotfiles.git

+## Pull the latest changes from your repo and apply them

 You can pull the changes from your repo and apply them in a single command:

     chezmoi update

 This runs `git pull --rebase` in your source directory and then `chezmoi apply`.

+## Pull the latest changes from your repo and see what would change, without actually applying the changes

+Run:

+    chezmoi source pull -- --rebase && chezmoi diff

+This runs `git pull --rebase` in your source directory and `chezmoi diff` then shows the difference between the target state computed from your source directory and the actual state.

+If you're happy with the changes, then you can run

+    chezmoi apply

+to apply them.

 ## Use templates to manage files that vary from machine to machine